computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

 You should include a baseline.md markdown file that includes step-by-step instructions on how to run your baseline code.
 Your baseline.md should also report the score for your system for your test and development data, and compare that to your random baseline.

-For Milestone 3, you will also prepare an in-class presentation for your project.
+For Milestone 3, you will also prepare a presentation for your project.
 Your in-class presentation should be 12 minutes long.
 You should create a slidedeck with [Google Slides](https://www.google.com/slides/about/).
 Your presentation should convey  these main ideas:
 * What is the topic of your term project?
 You should clearly explain to your classmates the problem that you selected to work on.
 Give an illustrative example of the problem first, and then give a more formal definition of the problem.
 * What is exciting about your term project?
 Why did you want to work on this topic?